-Voting exclusions apply in relation to voting on the Remuneration Report (resolution no 3).
+Voting exclusions apply in relation to voting on the Remuneration Report and the 10% Placement facility (resolutions no. 3 and 4).

-7 Voting exclusions in relation to voting on the Remuneration Report (resolution no. 3)
+7 Voting Exclusions in relation to Voting on the Remuneration Report (Resolution 3)

 The Company will disregard all votes cast on the resolution to adopt the Remuneration Report (resolution no. 3) by or on behalf of;